ianzur/mazuMedical/README.md

 C++ & Qt application to perform eulerian video filtering (color magnification for heart rate estimation) on one Raspberry Pi and send video feed to another Pi.

 One Raspberry Pi (server) acts as a camera and performs euclidean video magnification to estimate heart rate.
-The results are sent (stream controlled tcp) to the other Raspberry Pi (client) which displays the video along with the heart rate estimation.
+The results are sent (sctp) to the other Raspberry Pi (client) which displays the video along with the heart rate estimation.

 [link to poster](./resources/imgs/MazuMedicalPoster.pdf)